mawarqurnelia/data_scraping/README.md

 # data_scraping
-Get data using Crawling techniques in Python.
+Get data using Scraping techniques in Python.